Jukasa Motor Speedway: Major events

 Jukasa continues to grow substantially in size every year.
-For the Canadian Short Track Nationals(CSTN) the payout for the drivers has continued to increase; in 2019 the total purse was $300,00, in 2020 the purse was $500,000 and the plans are set in motion to have the purse for 2021 to be $1 million.
+For the Canadian Short Track Nationals (CSTN) the payout for the drivers has continued to increase; in 2019 the total purse was $300,000, in 2020 the purse was $500,000 and the plans are set in motion to have the purse for 2021 to be $1 million.

 Alex Nagy in 2017 was asked to be the general manager at the newly rebuilt Jukasa Motor Speedway, and still occupies this title in the year 2021.
 Previous to this position Nagy used to be a driver himself, was part of the crew for Alex Tagliani in IndyCar racing, and a series director of NASCAR Canada and it is because of these many accomplishments that Nagy has been inducted into the Canadian Motorsport Hall of Fame.

 Co-owner of Jukasa Speedway and Six Nations businessman Ken Hill died on January 18, 2021, in Miami Florida and the suspected cause of death was a heart attack.

 Closure

-In the late 1990's former racers Brad Litchy and Garry Evans had gained ownership to the speedway, the two new owners had hopes of bringing larger events to Cayuga.
-In the mid 2000's the track had not been attracting as many fans as it previously in what has been described as the "golden years" of the Cayuga Speedway (1970's).
+In the late 1990s former racers Brad Litchy and Garry Evans had gained ownership to the speedway, and the two new owners had hopes of bringing larger events to Cayuga.
+In the mid-2000s the track had not been attracting as many fans as it previously in what has been described as the "golden years" of the Cayuga Speedway (1970s).
 Due to this a group of investors had the idea of upgrading the facilities in order to attract the NASCAR Nationwide Series (now referred to as Xfinity); however this event was given to the Circuit Gilles Villeneuve.
 Since Cayuga was not given the Nationwide event they had to settle for the Canadian Tire series.

 The final NASCAR Canadian Tire Series race to be held here was the 2008 Coke Zero 200.

 The last race held at the speedway was in July 2009 featuring the ISMA Supermodifieds; which was won by Mark Sammut of London, Ontario.
 This event would earn Sammut his first ISMA win.
 Along with the ISMA Supermodified racing action were the Canadian Vintage Modifieds; which was won by Phil Shaw of Orangeville, Ontario and followed by Steve Trendell.
 July 2009 Cayuga Speedway was closed and the future of the track was marked as unknown.